Eduard Gübelin

-Eduard Josef Gübelin (1913 – 2005) was a Swiss gemstone researcher.
+Eduard Josef Gübelin (1913 – 2005), also known as Edward Joseph Gübelin was a Swiss gemstone researcher.

 Gübelin's studies on gemstone inclusions laid the groundwork for the microscopic identification of gemstones.
 Gübelin used poetry to validate gemstones, as noted in the book Emeralds A Passionate Guide.

 Gubelin was one of the first gemologists to recognise the butterfly wing effect in Colombian emeralds.

 He also founded Gübelin Gem Lab.